 Subd.
 2. Service of a garnishment summons.
 To enforce a claim asserted in a civil action venued in a court of record, a garnishment summons may be issued by a creditor and served upon the garnishee in the same manner as other summons in that court of record, except that service may not be made by publication.
 Service of a garnishment summons on the garnishee may also be made by certified mail, return receipt requested.
+A garnishment summons served by certified mail is effective if served at the garnishee's regular place of business.
 The effective date of service by certified mail is the time of receipt by the garnishee.
 A single garnishment summons may be addressed to two or more garnishees but must state whether each is summoned separately or jointly.

 The garnishment summons must state:

 (1) the full name of the debtor, the debtor's last known mailing address, and the amount of the claim that remains unpaid;

 (2) the date of the entry of judgment against the debtor or that the debtor is in default pursuant to Rule 55.01 of the Minnesota Rules of Civil Procedure for the District Courts.
 Where there is a prejudgment garnishment pursuant to section 571.93, the garnishment summons must include a copy of the court order;

 (3) if the garnishment is on any indebtedness, money, or property other than earnings, the garnishee shall serve upon the creditor and upon the debtor within 20 days after service of the garnishment summons, a written disclosure, of the garnishee's indebtedness, money, or other property owing to the debtor and answers to all written interrogatories that are served with the garnishment summons.
 The garnishment summons shall also state that if the garnishment is on earnings and the debtor has garnishable earnings, the garnishee shall serve the disclosure within ten days of the last payday to occur within the 70 days after the date of service of the garnishment summons;